cauwt/articles/indicator_matrix_en.md

 ##### Take Didi's Online Appointment Car as an example.
 What are the indicators according to OSM model?

-* **O**: what are the demand and objective for end users using this product?
+* **O**: what are the demand and purpose for end users to use this product?
-  * The demand and objective of end users are to take a taxi conveniently and quickly, and to get to destination securely.
+  * The demand and purpose of end users are to take a taxi conveniently and quickly, and to get to destination securely.

 ##### Then, how do we make end users feel that their needs are met?